codelabsacademy/ai-workshop/solved/demo_2/README.md

 # -------------------------------
-# 2. Agent Prompt (The "Constitution")
+# 2. Agent Prompt (REPLACED HUB PULL)
 # -------------------------------

-# This system prompt explicitly defines the agent's behavior and the ReAct format.
+# The instructions for the agent, defining the ReAct format it must use.
 REACT_SYSTEM_INSTRUCTIONS = """
 You are a general-purpose assistant.
 You have access to the following tools: {tool_names}.